zulip/zulip/docs/subsystems/sending-messages.md

   with Zulip.

 Empirically, we've found this technique completely resolved the "send latency" scaling problem.
-The latency of sending a message to a stream now scales only with the number of active subscribers, so one can send a message to a stream with 5K subscribers of which 500 are active, and it’ll arrive in the couple hundred milliseconds one would expect if the extra 4500 inactive subscribers didn’t exist.
+The latency of sending a message to a channel now scales only with the number of active subscribers, so one can send a message to a channel with 5K subscribers of which 500 are active, and it’ll arrive in the couple hundred milliseconds one would expect if the extra 4500 inactive subscribers didn’t exist.